When Will You Feel Like You Have Enough?

 Meet Your Inner Critic with Curiosity

 The next time you deal with your inner critic, I want you to be curious.
 When you have a negative thought, ask yourself “Where does this belief stem from”?
 You weren’t born thinking this way, so it came from someone.
 Who was critical of you growing up?
 These people have now become your inner critic.
 Then, ask yourself how helpful or true are these thoughts?
 If it’s not making you feel more capable and worthy it’s probably more harmful than good.
 Lastly, what is the belief protecting you from?
-Even playing it safe can cause you to miss out what you deserve.
+Even playing it safe can cause you to miss out on what you deserve.

 You Are Worthy, Capable, and Lovable